bitcrowd/chromic_pdf/lunch_talk/index.md

 - visualize the process again
 - so we all are on the same page
 - largely simplify the reality here
+- actually 2 "operations": 1. spawn target, 2. print PDF; this is just part 2
 -->

 ![bg contain](flow1.png)